JSMarsh813/Reference/projects/ppt/tpn-dev-journal-11.md

 3. Add a "cookies" feature, where users can send virtual cookies as a special thank you.
 For example, if a user used a specific name they can send the user that created that description a cookie.

 4. how to get involved and or/other tips.

 Example: explaining what goes on with fostering.
-Letting users find shelters with unique programs like doggydayout programs (can take specific shelter pets out in the community, to help them get adopted)
+Letting users find shelters with unique programs like doggydayout programs (people can take specific shelter pets out in the community, to help them get adopted)

 5. helpful sites/resources